 Determining How to Pick the Correct Laser Safety Glasses

-Advances in the medical device field have resulted in the expanded use of laser technology in healthcare, the military and many other fields.
-Whether you are laser aesthetician at a doctor’s office, a military officer, or an engineering photonics specialist, you must always remember to fully shield your eyes from the potential harm that can result from exposure to lasers.
-Failure to select the proper laser safety glasses can cause discomfort, gaps in protection or permanent damage to your retina or cornea.
+Advances in the medical device field have resulted in the expanded use of laser technology in healthcare, the military, and many other fields.
+Whether you are a laser aesthetician at a doctor’s office, a military officer, or an engineering photonics specialist, you must always remember to fully shield your eyes from the potential harm that can result from exposure to lasers.
+Failure to select the proper laser safety glasses can cause discomfort, gaps in protection, or permanent damage to your retina or cornea.
 Below are the seven steps to take in order to ensure that you pick the correct laser safety glasses for your specific application:

 - Determine the operating wavelength of the lasers with which you work

 - Take note of the type of power produced by your laser beam